ecadlabs/signatory/docs/aws_kms.md

 ## Example Configuration for the AWS KMS vault in Signatory

-This example shows a signatory vault configuration for AWS KMS.
+This example shows a Signatory vault configuration for AWS KMS.
 Text in `{}` must be replaced, for example, `{AWS_User_Name}` should be replaced with your AWS username.

 ```